Dallin Sly

 Will I get a certificate when I graduate?

-Can I keep working while studying the program?
+Can I keep working while I study?

 How much does the program cost and what are the payment options?